 The major outlier that takes a little more time to set up is Alaska Airlines.
 Alaska allows you to open a Mileage Plan account for your child but not to have online access to it if the child is under 13.
 You need to call their call center to get an account opened.
 Their call center is easily the best of the US airlines and hold times are very short, so you should be able to get an Alaska account in under 15 minutes if you call at the right time.

 (Editor’s Note: There are some reports that a couple of other airlines may require an extra step now due to strengthened privacy laws for minors.
 Leave your recent experiences in the comments, please!)

 It’s Easy To Keep Your Child’s Miles Active

 The final excuse I often hear from family travelers for not getting mileage account for their kids is that they don’t travel enough.
 They assume that their children’s miles will just expire before they accrue enough for a free flight.

 Afraid you’ll miss the expiration date in time to do one of these simple redemptions or miles-earning transactions?
 There’s an app for that.
 The best way to track mileage expiration dates is through a site called Award Wallet.
 Plug all your login data for each airline (for every family member) into the tool and it tracks expiration dates for you, even sending e-mail reminders as deadlines approach.
-I track over 25 different airline mileage programs (not to mention 16 more hotel and other loyalty point programs) for my family with this tool with minimal effort.
+I track over 25 different airline mileage programs (not to mention 16 more hotel and other loyalty point programs) for my extended family with this tool with minimal effort.
 For a regular family tracking just two or three different programs for their household, it should be a breeze.

-When and Why Should You Wait?
+When and Why Should You Wait on Frequent Flyer Accounts?

 For the most part, I say don’t wait to get mileage accounts for your kids.
 If you think there is a good chance you will want to book a flight on a certain airline this year, go ahead and get accounts for everyone in your family now when you have a free moment.